 High voltage measurements

-The goal of our new experiment is the measurement of high voltages in the range of 10 to 100 kV using precise laser spectroscopy of ions with a well-known transition frequency in the ion’s rest-frame .
+The goal of our experiment, which is carried out at the COALA apparatus, is the measurement of high voltages in the range of 10 to 100 kV using precise laser spectroscopy of ions with a well-known transition frequency in the ion’s rest-frame .
 We want to reach a precision of at least 1 ppm, which is of interest for many applications.

 High voltage measurements are currently realized using high voltage dividers that convert a high voltage over a chain of resistors to a lower voltage with a precisely known dividing ratio.
 Commercial systems using this technique achieve a typical accuracy of 100 ppm (10kV ±1V).
 With a huge effort, a relative accuracy of up to 1 ppm (10kV +- 10mV) can be reached.
 Due to aging effects of the resistors, voltage dividers have to be recalibrated regularly.